ouhft/diakonia-open/docs/index.rst

 Documentation for Project Diakonia
 ==================================

-This is a TEST.
+This is a PROJECT.
 This has aims AIMS.

 You should find information related to the overall system from design, through to deployment and maintenance.
 If you have any questions, please contact the main author Carl Marshall